interledger/interledger.github.io/docs/overview.md

 ## How does Interledger work?
-At the core of Interledger is the [Interledger Protocol (ILPv4)](https://interledger.org/rfcs/0027-interledger-protocol-4/), which is a set of rules that defines how nodes should send value over the Interledger network.
-ILPv4 is a *request/response* protocol, where each request or response is sent or received in the form of ILP packets.
+At the core of Interledger is the [Interledger Protocol (ILPv4)](https://interledger.org/rfcs/0027-interledger-protocol-4/), which is a set of rules that define how nodes should send value over the Interledger network.
+ILPv4 is a *request/response* protocol, where requests and responses are ILPv4 packets.
 Typically, a single aggregate payment from source to destination is split into multiple ILP packets.
 Each packet contains transaction information, which is private to the participating nodes.
 ILPv4 has three packet types -  *Prepare*, *Fulfill*, and *Reject*.